 In 2015, Ms. Parker was appointed as the 5th President, and the first female president, of Palm Beach State College.
 Palm Beach State serves over 40,000 students annually and offers Bachelor's and Associate's degrees, and awards technical certificates.
 Prior to her appointment to Palm Beach State College, she served as the Executive Vice President and Chief Operating Officer of Florida Polytechnic University from 2012-2015.
 On March 30, 2022, Ms. Parker was appointed to the board of directors of MasTec, Inc. (NYSE: MTZ), a publicly traded infrastructure construction company.
 From 2001-2015, Ms. Parker was a partner in the law firm of Lawrence & Parker, PA, where she served as bond counsel and underwriter's counsel in connection with municipal finance transactions as well as assisted for-profit and not-for-profit clients with corporate organization, development and interpretation of contracts and litigation issues.
 From 2002-2015, Ms. Parker also served as the President of Linking Solutions, Inc., which provided training, technical support and program management services in the public and private sectors.
 Ms. Parker has served as a director of Professional Holding Corp.
 (Nasdaq: PFHD) from 2020 through 2023.
 She has also served as a director of the American Association of Community Colleges ("AACC") since 2020, and as a member of AACC's Executive Committee since 2021, where she chaired AACC's Committee on Audit and Finance until 2023 and currently chairs AACC's board of directors.
-In 2006, Ms. Parker was appointed to the Jacksonville Transportation Authority Board of Directors, and served as a Board Member from 2002-2015 and Chairman from 2009-2010.
-Ms. Parker also served as a Board Member from 2002-2012 and Chairman from 2009-2010.
-Due to her experience as an executive, her leadership on several private, state and municipal boards, and her experience with complex financial transactions and corporate counseling, we believe Ms. Parker should continue to serve as a member of our Board of Directors.
+In 2006, Ms. Parker was appointed to the Jacksonville Transportation Authority Board of Directors, and served as a Board Member from 2006-2015 and Chairman from 2009-2010.
+Ms. Parker also served as a Board Member from 2002-2012 and Chair of the State of Florida Board of Governors of the State University System from 2010-2012.
+Due to her experience as an executive, her leadership on several private, state and municipal boards, and her experience with complex financial transactions and corporate counseling, we believe Ms. Parker should c